PaulConyngham/jekyll-now/about.md

  machine learning algorithm/program called [AlphaGo](https://en.wikipedia.org/wiki/AlphaGo).
 For more info on this there is now an [excellent movie over on Netflix](https://www.netflix.com/title/80190844) about it.

+I remember being so excited whilst the AlphaGo matches were being played & feeling real sorry for Lee Sedol.
+He made us all proud in match 4 where he was able to outsmart the algorithm & win one for us Humans.

+AlphaGo was a turning point for many people & I was definitely one of them.
+I has already decided to make machine learning my life's pursuit-but after watching the AlphaGo-Lee Sedol games I wanted to go further.

 I had known about [Andrew Ng's](https://en.wikipedia.org/wiki/Andrew_Ng) now classic course since 2012 & thought that it would be a great way to round out my knowledge of the many various other machine learning techniques out there.